Our People

 Diploma of Business Studies

-Alishea is currently on maternity leave and will return later this year as the Administrator for the Family Harm Interagency Response team; she works alongside the Co-Ordinator of Te Tatau Pounamu to assess risk and create plans for whānau affected by Family Harm.
-Alishea has a background in investigations, finance and management support, and loves being home in the Wairarapa raising her boys and growing flowers.
+Alishea is currently on maternity leave and will return later this year as Administrator for the Family Harm Interagency Response Team.
+She works alongside the Co-ordinator of Te Tatau Pounamu, supporting whānau affected by family harm.
+Outside of work, Alishea enjoys raising her young family in the Wairarapa and growing flowers.

 Holly Beaumont